 Over the years, I have asked my FB friends what would be considered their favorite pie.
-Blueberry, pumpkin, pecan, strawberry rhubarb, lemon meringue.
-One friend related that his wife’s strawberry rhubarb dripped on the pumpkin pie as they were being baked at the same time.
-It was so delicious, she now makes it by special order!
-A couple of friends said as long as it looked like a pie, they didn’t have a preference as to flavor or design.
+Blueberry, pumpkin, pecan, strawberry rhubarb, and lemon meringue all seemed to be favorites.
+One friend related that his wife’s strawberry rhubarb dripped on the pumpkin pie as they were baked at the same time.
+It was so delicious, and she now makes it by special order!
+A couple of friends said as long as it looked like a pie, they didn’t have a preference as to flavor or design!

-One of the best things I love about exploring food and talking about food is the visits I have to memories.
+One of the best things I love about exploring food and talking about food is the visits I have for memories.
 For instance, I craved lemon meringue pie when I was pregnant.
-I was too impatient to make one so I’d go to the store to buy a frozen Mrs. Smith’s (actually, I’d send my thoughtful, non-pregnant, knew-it-was-in-his-best-interest husband to the store).
+I was too impatient to make one, so I’d go to the store to buy a frozen Mrs. Smith’s (actually, I’d send my thoughtful, non-pregnant, knew-it-was-in-his-best-interest husband to the store).
 Thawing directions were a joke!
 Who had time to wait!
 I’d eat it right out of the plate!
 Today, I would probably think longer about that purchase in consideration of the many chemicals now added, but then again, when you’re pregnant, sensibility often goes right out the window!

-Now that I really think about it, I can even remember her asking one year at Thanksgiving what pie we wanted and of course, we all requested our usual.
+I can even remember mom asking one year at Thanksgiving what pie we wanted, and of course, we all requested our usual.
 “No one wants something different this year?”
 I’m not sure if she was disappointed in our response, or secretly flattered.
-That’s what it is about baked goods – fairs, holiday or otherwise; whether it’s pies or some other favorite.
-It isn’t whether it’s from scratch or bought at a bakery that is important.
+That’s what it is about baked goods – fairs, holiday or otherwise, whether it’s pies or some other favorite.
+What’s important isn’t whether it’s from scratch or bought at a bakery.
 It’s that it came from someone who took the time to care.
 It’s that the giving wraps up tradition and thoughtfulness.

 A small slice of life that you can count on to keep on giving, long after the giver is gone.